Psycho-Educational Assessment Process

 What an assessment must include.

-To receive accommodations through the Disability Support Program of further education provider, students with a specific learning disability must present or obtain a current diagnostic report that has been prepared by a qualified professional.
+To receive adjustments through the Disability Support Program of further education provider, students with a specific learning disability must present or obtain a current diagnostic report that has been prepared by a qualified professional.
 An acceptable report includes a neuropsychological, psychological or psychoeducational assessment.
 The report must be dated and signed by the professional that completed the diagnostic assessment.
 The report must also:

 - Provide clear evidence that a specific learning disability exists.
 This involves listing the battery of tests undertaken and a synthesis of the results with particular emphasis to how the area of concern was identified.